-1. Provide an accessible path of travel.
+- 1. Provide an accessible path of travel (Image 1). - a.

-- a.
 An accessible path of travel must be integrated as a part of the WaveDeck experience. - b.
 An accessible path of travel along a WaveDeck must be continuous and extend along the full extent of the water's edge. - c.
-The accessible path of travel must be delineated through textural cues, colour, and the Dynamic Symbol of Access.

-2. Design with accessible features.

-- a.
-Where there are changes in level, the terraced steps must be designed to be visible and include elements such as: - i.
+The accessible path of travel must be delineated through textural cues, colour, and the Dynamic Symbol of Access. - 2.
+Design with accessible features (Image 2). - a.
+Where there are changes in level, the steps must be designed to be visible and include elements such as: - i.
 A colour contrast or a distinctive visual pattern to demarcate the leading edge of the tread. - ii.
-Cane detectable guards that comply with TADG, Guards (1.1.8) must be provided around the perimeter of the terrace steps that are steeper than 1:15 (6.7%) slope for the accessible path of travel. - b.
-Guards that comply with TADG, Guards (1.1.8) must be provided along the edge of anyWaveDeck that is immediately adjacent to the water. - c.
+Cane-detectable guards that comply with TADG, Guards (1.1.8), must be provided around the perimeter of the steps that are steeper than 1:15 (6.7%) slope.
+The cane detectable guard will separate the accessible path of travel from changes of level in the WaveDeck. - b.
+Guards that comply with TADG, Guards (1.1.8), must be provided along the edge of any WaveDeck that is immediately adjacent to the water. - c.
 Toe kicks that are a minimum of 75 mm above the finished ground surface must be provided along the Water's Edge Promenade that leads to the WaveDeck.